 What a change this year, from the 353 mm of rain, and gloom of last November.
 A wonderful late autumnal month this year, with frosts, blue skies, light winds, and masses of weather window time to do all those tidying up jobs in the garden.

-The eventual plan in several areas of the garden is for trees and shrubs to provide sufficient cover, so that all but the toughest low growing perennial ground cover gradually disappears, so the need for such work reduces, as our frames struggle with either bent backs, or bent knees.
+The eventual plan in several areas of the garden, is for trees and shrubs to provide sufficient cover, so that all but the toughest low growing perennial ground cover gradually disappears, so the need for such work reduces, as our frames struggle to cope with either bent backs, or bent knees, for any length of time.
 Which is worst?

-And we’ve also realised how shrub or tree selection needs to be considered from the point of how rapidly leaves rot down – Hydrangeas, Acers and Sorbus, for example are great since they speedily decompose… Oaks and Zelkovas (Japanese Elms, below) less so.
+We’ve also realised how shrub or tree selection needs to be considered from the point of how rapidly their leaves rot down – Hydrangeas, Acers and Sorbus, for example, are brilliant, since they speedily decompose.Quercus, oaks, Fagus, beech, and Zelkovas (Japanese Elms, below) less so.

 In particular the Li-ion saw is quieter, fume free, instantly starts without a pull, and stops faster than a petrol model.
 It’s also a bit lighter and easier to manipulate for all of this sort of work, where you’re putting the saw down and picking it up again on a frequent basis.
-It will cope with quite large trunks as well, though having a narrower chain (top, above) with smaller teeth, makes it a bit slower, and it’s also a bit more prone to accumulating debris round the chain, though this is easy enough to clear out.
+It will cope with quite large trunks as well, although has a narrower chain, as shown above, with smaller teeth which makes it a bit slower.
+It’s also a bit more prone to accumulating debris round the chain, though this is easy enough to clear out.
 It’s unfortunately an expensive bit of kit, in part because of the Li-ion battery and charger, though this would power other models in the Stihl range as well.
 For anyone with a largish garden though, or quite a lot of small tree management to do, it’s a very worthwhile, safer and ecologically more sound option than a petrol saw.

-November is probably one of the most physically demanding times in the garden, though at least the days are shorter, and with less payback in terms of plant interest, but this year has been different with so many days with fabulous autumnal light.
-Selecting sunrise, or sky scape images to include in this post is tricky – there have been so many lovely ones over the last fortnight or so, but I did walk outside one morning and was convinced that I spotted a head in the clouds, Pinnochio nosed, and tipped back, open mouthed in amazement…Anyone agree?
+Alhough the days are shorter, November is probably one of the most physically demanding times in the garden, and with less payback in terms of plant interest, but this year has been different, with so many days with fabulous autumnal light.
+Selecting sunrise, or sky scape images to include in this post is tricky – there have been so many lovely ones over the last fortnight or so, but I did walk outside one morning and was convinced that I spotted a head, in the clouds, Pinnochio nosed, and tipped back, open mouthed in amazement.Anyone agree?